Justin F. Gainor

-Department of Medicine, Massachusetts General Hospital, Boston, MA, USA
+Department of Medicine, Division of Hematology/Oncology, Massachusetts General Hospital, Boston, Massachusetts, USA

 Justin F. Gainor, MD is a medical oncologist in the Center for Thoracic Cancers at the Massachusetts General Hospital and an Assistant Professor of Medicine at Harvard Medical School.
 In 2018, he was appointed Director of Targeted Immunotherapy in the Henri and Belinda Termeer Center for Targeted Therapies at MGH.
 His major research interests have centered around two themes: targeted therapy and immunotherapy.
 Dr. Gainor has led multiple clinical trials evaluating novel targeted therapies for patients with oncogene-driven lung cancers, particularly those harboring chromosomal rearrangements involving anaplastic lymphoma kinase (ALK) and RET.
 In parallel, he has played an active role in uncovering the molecular mechanisms of resistance to targeted therapies in lung cancer.
 He believes that identifying such mechanisms of resistance can provide crucial insights into development of future targeted therapies and combination strategies.